 “A lot of us don’t get enough sleep, and it’s one of the easiest ways to recover,” says Redman.
 “When you sleep, all those growth hormones get released, and that’s when you recover.
 Yet a lot of us don’t get enough sleep, which means we don’t get a lot of time for recovery.”

-Using some of these ideas and aides to bring relief to sore muscles and alleviate post-workout pain can increase the likelihood of you making it back out to the gym for your next workout, sooner rather than later.
+Using some of these ideas and aides to bring relief to sore muscles and alleviate post-workout pain may increase the likelihood of you making it back out to the gym for your next workout, sooner rather than later.
 After all, the world doesn’t stop just because your muscles have seized.
 You need your body and mind in top shape to keep up with your busy life.